joelparkerhenderson/pitch-deck/README.md

 ## Slide 7: Marketing

-* Talk about how you plan to get customers’ attention,
+* Talk about how you plan to get customers’ attention.
 * Show you have a solid grasp of how you will reach your target market and what sales channels you plan on using.
 * Investors know finding and winning customers can sometimes be the biggest challenge for a startup.
-* If your sales and marketing is different than your competitors, then it’s important to highlight the differences here.
+* If your sales and marketing is different than your competitors, then highlight the differences.

 ## Slide 8: Team